-The mission of the Oregon Department of Environmental Quality (DEQ) Water Quality Program is to protect and improve Oregon's water quality.
-Protecting Oregon's rivers, lakes, streams and groundwater quality keeps these waters safe for a multitude of beneficial uses such as drinking water, fish habitat, recreation and irrigation.
+The Oregon Department of Environmental Quality (DEQ) Water Quality Program protects and improves Oregon's water quality, keeping rivers, lakes, streams and groundwater quality safe for beneficial uses such as drinking water, fish habitat, recreation and irrigation.

 Underground Injection Control (UIC) Program